1a. οἱ πονηροὶ εἰς τὸ κέρδος μόνον ἀποβλέπουσιν.

 ἀνασπῶσι: 3rd pl. pres. ind. act. > ἀνασπάω.

-1g. ὁπότε σχολάζοι, etc.: “that whenever he had nothing to do, and was not leading an army,” more literally, “that whenever he might have nothing to do, and might not be leading an army.”
-The opt. has the force of the potential.
+1g. ὁπότε σχολάζοι, etc.: "that whenever he had nothing to do, and was not leading an army."
+More literally, "that whenever he might have nothing to do, and might not be leading an army."
+The opt. is normal after ὁπότε referring to repeated occasions in the past.
+(The subjective would be used when referring to an indefinite number of occasions in the future.)

 σχολάζοι: 3rd sing. pres. opt. act. > σχολάζω.